MasterCloudApps-Projects/chess/README.md

 test.publicMethod1(); // Overriden method: privateAttributeY: 6
 test.publicMethod2();   // Augmentated method: privateAttributeY: 6
                         // method2: privateAttributeX: 6
 test.exclusiveMethod(); // Exclusive method: 6
 test.parentExclusiveMethod(); // PARENT EXCLUSIVE: privateAttributeX: 7
 ```

 The drawback of this approach is that it is not possible to access to any parent's variable from the daughter class.
 Nevertheless, getters and setters will be used to deal with that.

 ### Enums
-Enums are also coded with clousures and take advantage of [Object.freeze()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze), which makes impossible to extend or configure an object.
+Enums are also coded with closures and take advantage of [Object.freeze()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze), which makes impossible to extend or configure an object.

 ```
 const SeasonEnum = Object.freeze({